u3a – Later life learning

 There are no exams and no homework, just regular lessons or study groups.
 It's learning for fun, not with the aim of gaining qualifications.

-There are no age limits but the U3A is for people in their ‘third age’ - retired or semi-retired.
-For this reason it attracts a lot of members aged 50 and over.
-However, there’s no lower age membership.
+There are no age limits but the u3a is for people 'no longer in full time work' –retired or semi-retired.
+For this reason, it attracts a lot of members aged 50 and over.
+However, there’s no lower-age membership.

 - literature and language